-This post will contain both the current and previous NASDAQ forecasts.
+This post has the current NASDAQ outlook and forecast, as well as a list of past ones.
 The forecast, its patterns, and how to interpret them will also be discussed.

 A number of different algorithms are used to carry out the calculations.
 In addition to historical NASDAQ values over the previous five years, this forecast takes into account other variables such as stock market indices and economic data to arrive at its forecast.